Marker Logo

 1. John Gorrie, M.D. • Inventor, Humanitarian, Physician.
 Gorrie’s invention began with an attempt to cure Yellow Fever during an outbreak in Apalachicola in 1841.
 Convinced that cold was a healer, he advocated the use of ice to cool sickrooms and reduce fever.
 Ice was shipped by boat from northern lakes until Gorrie’s successful experimentations with the rapid expansion of gases to create refrigeration.
 The state of Florida honored Gorrie as a notable person in Florida’s history by donating the statue of John Gorrie to the National Statuary Hall collection located in the United States Capitol Building.
 (Submitted on May 24, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. John Gorrie • American physician.
-In 1842 Gorrie designed and built an air-cooling
+In 1842 Gorrie designed and built an air-cooling apparatus for

 Dr. John Gorrie • Florida Physician image.
 Click for full size.

-Photographed By Cosmos Mariner, May 2, 2021
+Photographed by Cosmos Mariner, May 2, 2021

 2. Dr. John Gorrie • Florida Physician